Justis-Lamanna/rayscode/readme.md

 ```

 ### Reserved Words
 All fox emotes are reserved for future use.
-All non-fox emotes are reserved for potential future use.
+All non-fox emotes are free for use.

 rays2 - Literal integer 2
 rays3 - Literal integer 3